Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: INTRODUCTION

-However, both the objective determination what relevant means with respect to scenarios for testing ADS and a commonly accepted methodology for the construction of a representative scenario database of sufficient coverage are subject of ongoing research~\cite{Woodetal..2019Accessed:Jan.202022},~\cite{Riedmaier.2020}.
-The basic challenge here, independent of the ODD, is the enormously high number of traffic situations that the ADS has to cope with, referred to as open-context problem.
-The goal of a scenario extraction method can be summarized as mapping of this infinite-dimensional open context to a finite and manageable set of scenarios~\cite{Neurohr.2021} that reflects the nature of the traffic dynamics of interest in a sufficiently valid manner for subsequent testing.
-Real-world data represents a valuable data source for the construction of a comprehensive scenario database~\cite{Woodetal..2019Accessed:Jan.202022},~\cite{Putz.2017}.
-While the construction of such a database solely by expert knowledge already seems extremely challenging for the highway environments, even when applying sophisticated statistical approaches~\cite{Weber.2020}, it appears to be virtually impossible for urban ODDs.
-This can be traced back to significant changes regarding the PEGASUS six-layer model for structuring scenarios~\cite{Scholtes.2021} for the first four layers when transitioning to urban ODDs.
-The main reason for this is a substantially increasing variability in terms of both traffic spaces and traffic dynamics.
-With regard to traffic dynamics, the less rule-based behavior and multimodal interaction of various road user~(RU) types is to be considered as crucial aspect.
+Real-world data represents a valuable data source for constructing a comprehensive scenario database~\cite{Wood.2019,Putz.2017}.
+While the construction of such a database solely by expert knowledge already seems extremely challenging for highway environments, even when applying sophisticated statistical approaches~\cite{Weber.2020}, it appears to be virtually impossible for urban ODDs.
+This additional increase in complexity when transitioning to urban ODDs is due to significant changes regarding the PEGASUS six-layer model for structuring scenarios~\cite{Scholtes.2021} for the first four layers.
+The main reason for these changes is a substantially increasing variability in terms of both traffic spaces and traffic dynamics.
+Particularly, the less rule-based behavior and multimodal interaction of various road user types are to be considered as crucial aspects.